Holy Trinity CE School

 Childcare Provision at Holy Trinity

-At Holy Trinity, we take our learning very seriously.
+At Holy Trinity, we take our learning very seriously, and work hard to provide pupils with a broad and rich curriculum offering across the school.
 Our curriculum has been developed in line with The National Curriculum, Hertfordshire LEA and our stakeholders.
 We have taken into account the diversity and needs of our pupils; the well-being of all our children and staff and the rigorous demands of our parents and Governors.

 Our core subjects of English and Mathematics are taught according the Herts for Learning and ESSENTIAL Maths planning which both guarantee full coverage of the National Curriculum.
 Computing and Science also follow the county-wide planning.